Nunapitchuk, Alaska: Life in Nunapitchuk

 The village's grocery and fuel needs are served by a single general store, owned and operated by the local Alaska Native Corporation, Nunapitchuk, Limited.
 Many locals also practice subsistence fishing and hunting.

 The city regularly experiences flooding.
 In May 2020, historic flooding caused significant damage.

+Sale, importation and possession of alcohol are banned in the village.

 Education

 Lower Kuskokwim School District operates the Anna Tobeluk Memorial School, K-12.
 As of 2018 the school had 203 students, 15 certified teachers, and 16 classified employees.
 English is the sole language of instruction at Tobeluk.